Replicator#

 Requirements

-Destination host - Should be registered and deployed with the same IP address as the source Replicator after the the latter has been backed up and shut down
+• Destination host - Headless Replicator 20.0.0+ instance registered and deployed with the same IP address as the migration source after the latter has been backed up and shut down

-Configuration host - Fully deployed and licensed Scrutinizer 19.7.0+ server (or standalone Replicator 20.0.0 instance with at least an evaluation license); license must support at least two instances (configuration host and destination headless instance)
+• Configuration host - Fully deployed and licensed standalone Replicator 20.0.0+ deployment with at least an evaluation license; license must support at least two instances (configuration host and destination headless instance)

 Migration procedure